Perth’s urban village for food, fashion and graffiti, the incomparable Mt Lawley, seduces Fleur Bainger as she stops in at all the coolest haunts.

 Crossing back to the western side, dart into a laneway clad in street art that somehow looks like an illuminated neon sign, with light boxes on the walls rotating different artists’ works.

-A few metres away, Elmar’s Smallgoods is an old-school time capsule, packed to the gills with mostly German cured meats, bacon slabs and bratwurst.
+Nearby is Elmar’s Smallgoods, an old-school time capsule, packed to the gills with mostly German cured meats, bacon slabs and bratwurst.
 The old guys serving are as friendly as they come.

 Follow the pumping tunes and bakery smells emanating from Mary Street Bakery, where you’ll undoubtedly buy a salted caramel-filled doughnut (you really should).

 Let the nightlife begin – bar and pubs

 Night brings a personality change: it switches to an Asian fusion restaurant serving tongue-in-cheek flavour-bombs including chicken wings injected with kewpie mayo; insanely good.

 It’s nearly as busy as nearby El Publico, a bar-cum-restaurant doing exceptional Mexican street-food.
 Don’t go past the corn esquites.

 Its neighbour, Must Winebar does fancy French bistro fare, but is mostly loved for the bar fly scene – it’s very much the place to drink Champagne and throw back fresh oysters.